That's what a Keystone civic leader says to the idea of citizen sheriff patrols. He asks: Why not do them on horseback?

 Aderhold, also a candidate for the County Commission, said patrolling the community on horseback would be a "wonderful signature for Keystone."
 It also would save the Sheriff's Office money for cars and gas.

-Residents on horseback could get into places they couldn't get in a car, and it would be green, "a lot greener in some areas,'' Aderhold said.
+Residents could get into places they couldn't get in a car, and it would be green, "a lot greener in some areas,'' Aderhold said.

 So far there's been no resistance.